-The 10 Best Hikes in Canada
+The 10 Best Hiking Trails Across Canada

 Lace up your hiking boots and get reacquainted with the greatest outdoors Canada has to offer.

-These are the best hikes in Canada
+These are the best hiking trails in Canada

 Fundy Trail, New Brunswick

 Southern New Brunswick nurtures a rare gem—one of North America’s last remaining coastal wilderness areas between Labrador and Florida.
-Hidden for many years, this unspoiled retreat is now open for hikers and cyclists to explore and easily ranks as one of the 10 best hikes in Canada.
+Hidden for many years, this unspoiled retreat is now open for hikers and cyclists to explore and easily ranks as one of the 10 best hiking trails in Canada.
 Situated just outside of St. Martins and less than an hour’s drive from Saint John, the Fundy Trail unlocks 16 kilometres of seaside beauty.
-The winding trails—perfect for hikers or cyclists —lead to less travelled paths and stairways that divulge sandy beaches, concealed waterfalls and vertigo-inducing cliffs.
+The winding trails—perfect for hikers or cyclists—lead to less travelled paths and stairways that divulge sandy beaches, concealed waterfalls and vertigo-inducing cliffs.
 Get a unique perspective of the Bay of Fundy’s tides—the world’s highest—and keep your eyes peeled for right whales and sea birds.

 Check out more of Canada’s most awe-inspiring natural wonders.